jpb896/mantissa-blog/docs/features.md

 ## Netlify CMS ready

-The newest addition to the *Jekflix Template 2.0.0* is the Netlify CMS integration.
+The newest addition to the *MantissaOS Release Announcements Template 2.0.0* is the Netlify CMS integration.

 With Netlify CMS you will be able to create/edit posts using an editor, access a workflow panel and change every aspect of your blog with some clicks.